commitdev/zero-backend-go/templates/README.md

 # APIs Specification

-## Enviroment Settings
+## Environment Settings
-Before you get presinged url from S3, make sure the following environment variables have been set.
+Before you get presigned url from S3, make sure the following environment variables have been set.
 Variable | Description
 --- | ---
 AWS_ACCESS_KEY_ID | The IMA user's access key id with full control permission to S3